-Katie Wrenn’s Lobby Day started before she even landed in Washington, D.C.
+Katie Wrenn’s Lobby Day started before she even landed in Washington DC.

-Wrenn, Director of Marketing and Training for Finlay Management, was boarding her plane for Washington at the Jacksonville International Airport when she noticed that U.S. Rep. John Rutherford (R-FL) was also on her flight.
+Wrenn, Director of Marketing and Training for Finlay Management, was boarding her plane for Washington at the Jacksonville International Airport when she noticed that U.S. Rep. John Rutherford (R-Fla.) was also on her flight.

 Wrenn saw an opportunity.
 She approached Rutherford, referencing a previous time they had met years earlier.
 She educated the Congressman about the issues affecting the industry and he introduced her to his colleague, U.S. Rep. Al Lawson (D-FL).

-When Wrenn arrived at Rutherford’s office for their official meeting the next day as part of NAA’s Advocate conference, the Congressman greeted Wrenn like an old friend.
-Most important, he was an engaged listener when the Florida Apartment Association spoke about the industry’s concerns, which included reforming litigation under the Americans with Disabilities Act (ADA), reauthorizing the National Flood Insurance Program, crafting federal standards for Cybersecurity and infrastructure investment.
+When Wrenn arrived at Rutherford’s office for their official meeting the next day as part of NAA’s Advocate Conference, the Congressman greeted Wrenn like an old friend.
+Most importantly, he was an engaged listener when the Florida Apartment Association spoke about the industry’s concerns, which included reforming litigation under the Americans with Disabilities Act (ADA), reauthorizing the National Flood Insurance Program, crafting federal standards for Cybersecurity and infrastructure investment.

 “He was really responsive,” Wrenn says.
 “He was asking a lot of questions, especially with the infrastructure.”

-The Florida contingent’s visit with Rutherford was one of many productive Lobby Day visits when NAA members from around the country converged on Capitol Hill.
+The Florida contingent’s visit with Rutherford was one of many productive Lobby Day visits When NAA members from around the country converged on Capitol Hill.

-If there was such a thing as the perfect Capitol Hill visit for NAA members during Advocate, the Wichita contingent had it when visiting the office of Sen. Jerry Moran (R-KS) during Advocate.
+If there was such a thing as the perfect Capitol Hill visit for NAA members during Advocate, the Wichita contingent had it when visiting the office of Sen. Jerry Moran during Advocate.

-Leah Thibault, CAM, CAPS, Regional Manager, Maxus Properties; and Ryan Farrell, Association Executive (AE) for the Apartment Association of Greater Wichita; spent 30 minutes with Moran’s Legislative Director William Ruder, holding a comfortable and enlightening chat about ADA lawsuits, cybersecurity and flood insurance.
+Leah Thibault, CAM, CAPS, Regional Manager, Maxus Properties; and Ryan Farrell, Association Executive (AE) for the Apartment Association of Greater Wichita; spent 30 minutes with Moran’s Legislative Director William Ruder, holding a comfortable and enlightening chat about the ADA lawsuits, cybersecurity and flood insurance.

-“We came there to brief him on these topics and it was great to hear that he already knew so much about them,” said Thibault, attending her ninth NAA Lobby Day.
+“We came there to brief him on these topics and it was great to hear that he already knew so much about them,” said Thibault, attending her ninth NAA Capitol Hill Lobby Day.
 “In fact, we learned from him.
 [Ruder] is so smart.
 He does his homework.
 It’s satisfying to know that he is the person who helps inform [Sen. Moran] about our industry.

 Moran, a former U.S. Representative who was elected to the U.S. Senate in 2010, sits on committees for appropriations; commerce, science and transportation; environment and public works; and veterans and Indian affairs.

 Thibault usually visits Moran’s office on Lobby Day.
-She corresponds with Ruder through email during the year, and the two were able to make light-hearted chatter about the Kansas schools competing this year in March Madness as well as learn updates about Ruder’s 1-year-old son.
-This made the meeting more relaxing for Farrell, who spent 13 years in local property management before taking the job as Wichita’s AE this past year.
+She corresponds with Ruder through email during the year, and the two were able to make light-hearted chatter about the Kansas schools competing this year in March Madness as well learn updates about Ruder’s 1-year-old son.
+This made the meeting more relaxing for Farrell, who spent 13 years in local property management before taking the job as Wichita’s AE the past year.